lyzs90/Pomodoro/README.md

 ## For Development
 - Run using Gulp, Browser-sync & Webpack: `gulp dev`.
 Changes to html/css will be reloaded live and hot module reloading is for the js.

-## For Production
-- Preprocess html and compile sass: `npm run build`
-- Run Express & Webpack with PROD settings: `npm run local`.
-Verify.
-- Then commit & push to Heroku